mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/20_IQTree/README.md

-# Step 19 – Phylogenetic Tree Inference with IQ-TREE 3
+# 20. Phylogenetic Tree Inference with IQ-TREE 3

 This step performs **phylogenetic tree inference** using **IQ-TREE 3**, with **ModelFinder**, **C60 models**, and the **PMSF method** for better accuracy on large datasets.